strimzi/strimzi-kafka-oauth/README.md

 If `oauth.username.claim` is specified but value does not exist in the Introspection Endpoint response, then `oauth.fallback.username.claim` is used.
 If value for that doesn't exist either, the `sub` attribute is used.
 When `oauth.fallback.username.prefix` is specified and the attribute specified by `oauth.fallback.username.claim` contains a non-null value the resulting principal will be equal to concatenation of the prefix, and the value.
+If none of the `oauth.*.username.*` attributes is specified, `sub` claim will be used automatically.

 For example, if the following configuration is set: